-- 4 active Members of the National Academy of Sciences
+- 4 active Members of the National Academy of Medicine

 Cell Biology's inaugural chair was Marc Kirschner, who served until he stepped down to create the Department of Systems Biology in 2003.
-Under Marc's leadership, numerous new junior and senior faculty were recruited, including current members Spyros Artavanis-Tsakonas, Joan Brugge, Steve Gygi, Randy King, Danesh Moazed, Tom Rapoport, Bruce Spiegelman, Davie Van Vactor, and Junying Yuan.
+Under Marc's leadership, numerous new junior and senior faculty were recruited, including current members Spyros Artavanis-Tsakonas, Joan Brugge, Steve Gygi, Randy King, Danesh Moazed, Tom Rapoport, Bruce Spiegelman, and Davie Van Vactor.

 Cell Biology's second department chair was Joan Brugge, who was appointed interim chair in 2003 and served as chair from 2004 to 2014.
-Current faculty members Nika Danial, Bob Farese, Marcia Haigis, Wade Harper, Maofu Liao, Steve Liberles, David Pellman, Pere Puigserver, Adrian Salic, and Tobi Walther were all hired and recruited under Joan's watch.
+Current faculty members Nika Danial, Marcia Haigis, Wade Harper, Steve Liberles, David Pellman, Pere Puigserver, and Adrian Salic were all hired and recruited under Joan's watch.
 In 2014, Joan stepped down to become the Co-Director of the Ludwig Center at Harvard Medical School and was succeeded by Wade Harper.
-Since then, our department has welcomed several additional faculty members: Ed Chouchani, Chris Sander, and Susan Shao, with Amy Lee and Lucas Farnung joining in 2021.
+Since then, our department has welcomed several additional faculty members: Ed Chouchani and Susan Shao, with Amy Lee and Lucas Farnung joining in 2021.

 Our Research and Educational Priorities